 How Will This OT Mommy FIX Her Kid's W-Sitting?

-I think W-sitting can be harmful for a child's development IF:
+I see W-sitting as potentially harmful for a child's development IF:

 - there is an underlying problematic reason for W-sitting that isn't addressed